j5oh/synackAPI/README.md

   * base32 secret for generating Authy tokens
   * Guillaume Boudreau provide a nice [walk through](https://gist.github.com/gboudreau/94bb0c11a6209c82418d01a59d958c93) for getting this secret
     * Follow the above to get Authy into debug mode, then use [THIS CODE](https://gist.github.com/louiszuckerman/2dd4fddf8097ce89594bb33426ab5e23#ok-thats-nice-but-i-want-to-get-rid-of-authy-now) to get your valid TOTP SECRET!

+## requirements.txt
+Your best bet to have all required python3 modules is to run `pip3 install -r requirements.txt`.
+I cannot help troubleshoot any other modules.

 # Synack API python3 module